bio-boris/Orim2016/data/README.md

 # Download Phytozome 11

-Run the bash script to download phytozome11
+1. Edit username and password in the bash script
+2. run download.sh